Lake Jericho Fire & Rescue Department

 Please consider, always remember, and never forget those that have given and paid the ultimate sacrifice !
 We always will say Thank you to ALL who serve or have served!
 We continue to remain grateful for and honor the sacrifice made.
 There are certainly plenty of great events for Memorial Day but even if you cannot attend one please consider taking a moment of silence in remembrance of these selfless true heroes.

-On behalf of our Fire Chief, His Officers and Their Proud membership please remain safe this and every day!
+On behalf of our Fire Chief, His Officers and Their Proud membership we ask that you please remain safe this holiday weekend and every single day!

 To all the Mothers who raised selfless and courageous “community before self children”, to those who are involved i...